cato2000/cato2000.github.io/_posts/2020-08-31-Research-So-Far.md

 [hydro-sandbox](https://github.com/bcaddy/hydro-sandbox) repo.
 They are solved using second order in both space and time and use Minmod or MC slope limiters

-Writing a full solver for the Euler equations was a much larger endevour.
+Writing a full solver for the Euler equations was a much larger endeavour.
 This solver is basically made up of two parts: one that computes the slopes, time steps, reconstructs interface states, etc and a Riemann solver.
 My first step was writing the Riemann solver, instead of using an approximate solver I